the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Writing in Markdown

-GitHub has a helpful page on [getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github).

-Most of the writing that you'll do will be in [Markdown][markdown].
+Most of the writing that you'll do will be in the [Markdown][markdown] plain text format.
 You can think of Markdown as a few little symbols around your text that will allow GitHub to render the text with a little bit of formatting.
 For example, you could write words as **bold** (`**bold**`), or in _italics_ (`_italics_`), or as a [link][rick-roll] (`[link](https://youtu.be/dQw4w9WgXcQ)`) to another webpage.

-Also when writing in Markdown, please [start each new sentence on a new line](https://book.the-turing-way.org/community-handbook/style.html#write-each-sentence-in-a-new-line-line-breaks).
+When writing in Markdown, please [start each new sentence on a new line](https://book.the-turing-way.org/community-handbook/style.html#write-each-sentence-in-a-new-line-line-breaks).
-Having each sentence on a new line will make no difference to how the text is displayed, there will still be paragraphs, but it makes the [diffs produced during the pull request](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests) review easier to read! :sparkles:
+This makes no difference to how the text is displayed, there will still be paragraphs, but it makes the [diffs produced during the pull request](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests) review easier to read! :sparkles:

+GitHub has a helpful page on [getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github).

-## Where to start: issues
+## Where to start: GitHub issues

-Before you open a new issue, please check if any of our [open issues](https://github.com/the-turing-way/the-turing-way/issues) cover your idea already.
+Before you open a new GitHub issue, check if any [open issues](https://github.com/the-turing-way/the-turing-way/issues) cover your idea already.
-If you open a new issue, please follow our basic guidelines laid out in our [issue templates](https://github.com/the-turing-way/the-turing-way/issues/new/choose).
+The [issue templates](https://github.com/the-turing-way/the-turing-way/issues/new/choose) guide you through the content to put in your new issue.
+You write your issue text replacing the sections containing "_Lorem ipsum_".

-There are 3 issues templates to choose from.:
+There are three issues templates to choose from.:
-1. New Chapter Template ([preview here](https://github.com/the-turing-way/the-turing-way/issues/new?assignees=&labels=book&projects=&template=new_chapter.yml&title=%5BNEW+CHAPTER%5D+-+%3CTOPIC%3E)):  This issue is a place to discuss matters relating to writing a new chapter on a new topic or adding a subchapter in an already existing chapter.
+1. New Chapter Template ([preview here](https://github.com/the-turing-way/the-turing-way/issues/new?assignees=&labels=book&projects=&template=new_chapter.yml&title=%5BNEW+CHAPTER%5D+-+%3CTOPIC%3E)): This is for discussing adding a new chapter, or a new subsection in an existing chapter.
-2. General ([preview here](https://github.com/the-turing-way/the-turing-way/issues/new?assignees=&template=ISSUE_TEMPLATE.md)):  Use this template for a general issue related to the book, community, process or ideas.
+2. General ([preview here](https://github.com/the-turing-way/the-turing-way/issues/new?assignees=&template=ISSUE_TEMPLATE.md)):  Use this template for anything about the book, community, process or ideas, but not to report a specific error.
-3. Bug Report ([preview here](https://github.com/the-turing-way/the-turing-way/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D)): With this template, create an issue report that can help others repair something that is currently broken.
-This can be used for reporting errors like typos and broken links.
+3. Bug Report ([preview here](https://github.com/the-turing-way/the-turing-way/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D)): This is to report errors like spelling mistakes and broken links.
-The issue template will automatically be rendered in the comment section of the new issue page, so all you need to do is edit the "_Lorem ipsum_" sections.

 ### Issue labels